ChanhoKim9848/social-media-app/README.md

 ### User Profiles:
 Each user has a personal account with a profile image (avatar) and biography.
 Users can access their profile pages by clicking on their names or avatars.

+### Notifications
+Users receive notifications for direct messages and interactions with their posts, such as comments and likes from other users.
+The notification count is displayed in both the notifications menu and the messages tab (for direct messages).

+#
 ### Programming Languages

 HTML5, CSS3, JavaScript, TypeScript